-The Rental Officer conducted 295 hearings in 2000, of which 89.5% were based on applications filed by landlords.
-This represents a 23% increase in the total number of hearings compared to 1999.
-Hearings were held on 66 dates during the year, 33 dates heard by telephone and 33 heard in person.
-Of the 295 applications heard, 79 were heard by telephone and 216 in person.
+The Rental Officer conducted 221 hearings in 2001, of which 88% were based on applications filed by landlords.
+This represents a 25% decrease in the total number of hearings compared to 2000.
+Hearings were held on 59 dates during the year.
+164 hearings were conducted in person, 53 were conducted by telephone and 4 conducted by videoconference.
 Telephone hearings continue to be an effective way to hear matters in a timely manner, particularly when only one or two applications are received from a community outside Yellowknife or when the parties reside in different communities.
+Videoconference hearings are a great improvement over telephone hearings but the number of locations where video facilities exist is still very limited.